snok/install-poetry/README.md

     You can, however, bypass this issue completely by taking advantage of `poetry run`.

-    Using the last two steps in the [Matrix testing](#mtesting) example as a starting point, this is how we would install a matrix-specific dependency and run our test suite:
+    Using the last two steps in the [Matrix testing](#mtesting) example as an example, this is how we would install a matrix-specific dependency and run our test suite:

     ```yaml